As a brand new homeschool mom, I had a lot to learn.

 3. Noise Level Control

 Another problem we have is noise.
-Keeping a kindergartener and preschooler engaged during their lessons usually requires me to be animated and silly.
+Keeping my younger students engaged during their lessons usually requires me to be animated and silly.

-We have songs, games, high fives, and other shenanigans that any independently working 3rd grader would find distracting.
+We have songs, games, high-fives, and other shenanigans that any independently working older child would find distracting.

 She has complained about the noise in the past, so I have sent her to her bedroom to work in peace.

-4. The Bed and Floor Doesn’t Produce Quality School Work
+4. The Bed, Floor, and Couch Don’t Produce Quality School Work Or Support Good Posture

-As most of us remember from high school/college, studying or writing in your bed is a really bad idea.
+As most of us remember from high school/college, studying or writing in your bed for a long time is a really bad idea.

 A quick google search brought up this great little article from Pepperdine University.
 The article states the obvious – that doing school work in bed will: